redstone-finance/redstone-oracles-monorepo/TURBO.md

 - Use `--only` flag to run the task *without* its dependencies
 - Use `--filter "@redstone-finance/my-package"` to scope the command to some package
 - Use `--filter "@redstone-finance/my-package...` to run the command for this package and *all* of it's dependencies (recursively)
-- Globs are supported `turbo build-dev --filter="@redstone-finance/lambda-*"`
+- Globs are supported `turbo build --filter="@redstone-finance/lambda-*"`
-- [Continue](https://turborepo.com/docs/reference/run#--continueoption) when encountering errors `turbo build-dev --filter="@redstone-finance/*-connector" --continue=dependencies-successful` (useful when running for multiple packages)
+- [Continue](https://turborepo.com/docs/reference/run#--continueoption) when encountering errors `turbo build --filter="@redstone-finance/*-connector" --continue=dependencies-successful` (useful when running for multiple packages)
 - See what's gonna happen before applying the command: `--dry-run=text` (useful to see why certain dependencies exist or why something was or was not cached)
 - Use interactive terminal UI: `--ui=tui`